Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Bills stats and trends

-- Buffalo has played seven games, with six wins against the spread.
+- Buffalo has six wins against the spread in seven games this season.

 - The Bills have been favored by 14.5 points or more two times this season and have covered the spread in all of them.

-- Buffalo's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Buffalo's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

 - The Bills have turned the ball over five times this season, three more turnovers than the Jaguars have forced (2).